brandorn/brandorn.com/_posts/design/2020-04-04-privia-health.md

 <p><a href="https://www.priviahealth.com/">Privia Health</a> is a national healthcare organization that helps hospitals and privately-owned practices improve access to care with technology.
 The company has a population health focus, meaning that they work with their customers to develop strategies that incentivize <i>keeping patients healthy</i> rather than profiting when they need medical care, a shift in perspective that the U.S. is slowly learning from other countries, like Japan.</p>

-<p>Over the last few years I have worked with Privia's product team on products for their various audiences: primary care providers, nurse staff, and patients.
+<p>While at Viget, I worked with Privia's product team on software for their various audiences: primary care providers, nurse staff, and patients.
 We've held workshops, done in-person ethnographic research, and built prototypes to test before scaling solutions across their networks.</p>

 <h2>The Work</h2>
 <p>Shown here are some of the projects I've worked on with Privia, from private practice marketing websites to a recording UI used by providers to document and transcribe patient visits.</p>